How to find out if someone has life insurance

 Some states let you search for a policy through their Department of Insurance (DOI) site.
 Click the relevant link below to see what’s available in the state where the deceased person lived:

-It may take some time to hear back — NAIC notes that it could take up to 90 business days for insurers to respond to a request.
-If there’s a match, the company will contact you directly if you’re the beneficiary or are legally authorized to get the information.
+NAIC notes that it could take up to 90 business days for insurers to respond to a request.
+If there’s a match, the company will contact you directly if you’re the beneficiary or if you’re legally authorized to get the information.

 If the policy has another beneficiary, the insurance company could reach out to that beneficiary instead.
-An insurance company might ask for a notarized death certificate and other documentation that shows you’re the right person to receive information about the deceased person.
+An insurance company might ask for a notarized death certificate and other documentation that shows you’re the right person to receive information about the deceased.
 [1]

 Ready to shop for life insurance?